ncsu-geoforall-lab/geospatial-nc-wwpatrn/README.md

 in attribute columns and that you have sewersheds a vector areas (polygons).
 The workflow is captured in the file `precipitation_mean_workflow.sh`.

+The core of this workflow is newly developed *v.vect.stats.multi*.
+The workflow could be simplified by employing *v.in.csv* used in the other precipitation workflow for import.

 The resulting CSV looks something like this:

 id/name... | date_2020_05_15 | date_2020_05_16 | ...